DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 Knowledge Matters - Interactive Book App (2015)

 <!-- partner(s) -->
-Partner: UNStudio
+**Partner**: UNStudio
 ![](imgs/UNSTUDIO_logo.jpg)

 <!-- challenge / research question: -->
-Challenge: How can an interactive experience help a reader understand the architectural principles underpinning 25+ years of work and research in a way that print can’t?
+**Challenge**: How can an interactive experience help a reader understand the architectural principles underpinning 25+ years of work and research in a way that print can’t?

 <!-- short alinea what the project is about -->
-Solution: Knowledge Matters web app is a digital extension of a printed book by UNStudio, that represents the Arnhem Station project as an interactive experience.
+**Solution**: Knowledge Matters web app is a digital extension of a printed book by UNStudio, that represents the Arnhem Station project as an interactive experience.
 It is divided in two ways of navigating through the content, based on time.
 The 'fast' mode is a selection of material thought to be presented as highlights of the project.
 It is a linear narrative, presented within a chronological order, as a timeline.
 The 'slow mode' offers more detailed information on the project which fits the 'academic' type of user, who is searching for in-depth knowledge.
 A non-linear menu allows the user to make intuitive choices and construct his own story.

 <!-- team -->
-Team:
+**Team**:

 - Joana Chicau (PT) Piet Zwart Institute Rotterdam, MA Media Design and Communication
 - Anastasia Kubrak (RU) Design Academy Eindhoven, BA Media & Culture Design
 - Wahid Nawzadi (NL) HAN University of Applied Sciences, BA Communication &  Multimedia Design